PraxisMapper/PraxisGodotComponents/README.md

 * PraxisMapper/Scenes/LoadingModal: A simple blocking popup.
 Discards inputs while it's visible on-screen.
 * PraxisMapper/Scenes/LoginScene: An example login screen.
 Takes a username and password (and for development, a server URL) to connect with.
 Can create an account by filling in username and password and clicking Create instead of Login.
 Auto-saves successful credentials and auto-connects on future launches.
 The default screen in the included project
 * Scenes/OverheadView: The second screen visible when running the default project.
 Loads a grid of Maptiles from the server centered on the current PlusCode.

-## Notes:
-This is currently limited to GDScript in Godot 4.1.
-These could probably be backported to Godot 3.5 with some work.
-C# does not work on mobile before Godot 4.2, and building this in Godot 4.2 immediately crashes on-device with the exisiting GPS plugin.
-Additional work needs done in order for the plugin to run on future versions of Godot, potentially include replacing the GPS plugin with another one.